Aston Martin Vantage (2005): 2009 Update

+V8 Vantage variants

+Roadster (2006–2017)

 At the 2006 Greater Los Angeles Auto Show, Aston Martin officially unveiled the V8 Vantage Roadster.
 With a kerb weight of 1710 kg the Roadster is 80 kg heavier than the coupé, but Aston Martin claimed both cars would have identical performance.
 To compensate for the loss of the roof a new, super-stiff cross-member was added to the frame.
 The soft top could be raised or lowered electronically in 18 seconds and could be operated at speeds up to 30 mi/h.

 It had the same 4.3-litre V8 from the coupé version producing 380 bhp at 7,000 rpm and 302 lb·ft of torque at 5,000 rpm along with having a maximum speed of 175 mi/h.
 It would accelerate from 0 to 60 mi/h in 4.9 seconds.
 The 2009 Vantage Roadster features swan wing doors, a leather and alcantara interior and a zinc alloy centre console and a crystal-capped key fob.
 It also featured the updated 4.7-litre V8 which produces 420 bhp and 470 Nm of torque, and can accelerate from 0 to 60 mi/h in 4.7 seconds before reaching a top speed of 180 mi/h.
 When fitted with the Sportshift transmission, the Vantage Roadster accelerates from 0 to 60 mi/h in 4.9 seconds, and has a kerb weight of 1750 kg.

-Prodrive V8 Vantage
+Prodrive V8 Vantage (2007)

 In 2007, Prodrive released a tuning package for the V8 Vantage, which consists of four separate packages that can be installed in stages.
 These four packages are for the engine, suspension, wheels, and aerodynamics.

 The engine package includes an engine control unit remapping and minor engine modifications that increase power on the 4.3-litre engine by 45 hp, and torque by 25 lbft.
 Throttle control is also remapped.
 Also included is an exhaust modification which allows the driver to leave the by-pass valves in three separate settings.
 The suspension package replaces portions of the car's suspension system with Bilstein and Eibach parts, which are claimed to make the vehicle more responsive and accurate through the corners.

 The tyre and wheel package replaces the stock wheels with lighter twin-7 spoke alloys from Prodrive Japan.
 The wheels are similar to those on the DBR9, and each wheel weighs 2.5 kg less than their stock counterpart.
 Pirelli P-Zero tyres are used, and the rear wheels are widened to 10 in.
 The aerodynamic package adds a carbon fibre front splitter and rear lip spoiler, which together reduce lift by up to 45%.

 Packages could be ordered direct from Prodrive or from an Aston Martin dealer, though all packages are installed by Prodrive.
 0 to 60 mi/h acceleration times are claimed to drop by 0.5 seconds to about 4.3 seconds and 0-100 mi/h times are improved by 0.9 seconds.